robannable/turbines/README.md

 - Node.js 16.0 or higher
 - npm 7.0 or higher
-- FreeCAD 0.20 or higher (for 3D modeling)
+- FreeCAD 0.20 or higher (for local 3D modeling)

 ### Web Application Setup